filiphric/nuxt-filiphric.com/content/posts/hover-in-cypress/hover-in-cypress.md

   .get('[data-cy="star"]')
   .click();
 ```
-This will of course throw an error, because the element we want to visit is not visible.
+This will of course throw an error, because the element we want to click on is not visible.
 Cypress has some great explanatory error messages, with some recommendations on how to solve the problem.

 <v-img alt="Cypress error message on invisible element" shadow="shadow-lg" src="cypress-error.png"></v-img>